-My first post on the new 2nd ward website!
-I’ll be chairing the first 2016 meeting of the Council’s Planning and Economic Development committee this Wednesday, January 13th at 6pm in Council Chambers.
-It’s a whopper of an agenda.
-Here’s a quick run down of the meeting:
+I’ll be chairing the February 2016 meeting of the Planning and Economic Development Committee this Wednesday, February 10th, at 6pm in Council Chambers.
+Here’s the agenda.
+A quick run down of the meeting:

 Voting to “circulate” (basically this means that we send a proposal out to the public for feedback; the proposal will come back to the committee next month for further consideration):

 - Backyard Chickens Pilot Program – everyone’s favorite topic.
 After a discussion last fall, we’re proposing to move forward with a pilot program.
 See agenda for more info.